stephan-klein/supersonic/docs/supersonic/tutorial/first-mile/index.md

 The new view, again, is running inside its own native WebView container, so the view below will continue to happily exist, execute JavaScript and maintain state.
 The navigation stack is maintained automatically by the native side.
 Clicking on the back button will animate the view away and reveal the original view beneath.

-For further reading on the navigation bar or the `<super-navigate>` element, see the followin guides:
+For further reading on the navigation bar or the `<super-navigate>` element, see the following guides:

   - [Navigation Bar][nav-bar]
   - [super-navigate][super-navigate]